jezcope/librarycarpentry-website/about.md

 ### Contact

-If you wish to contact Library Carpentry, leave a message on our [discussion forum](https://gitter.im/weaverbel/LibraryCarpentry), raise a issue on [one of our lesson repositories](https://github.com/data-lessons), or get in touch with our of [our regional coordinators](https://github.com/data-lessons/librarycarpentry/issues/10#issue-181435373).
+If you wish to contact Library Carpentry, leave a message on our [discussion forum](https://gitter.im/weaverbel/LibraryCarpentry), raise a issue on [one of our lesson repositories](https://github.com/data-lessons), or get in touch with our of [our regional coordinators](https://github.com/data-lessons/librarycarpentry/issues/10#issue-181435373) through the form below.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf2m4uYJ_-7EyuQA9071MICt2diG7X-IhJKfqKCyf8pJ77_aA/viewform?embedded=true" width="720" height="900" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>